Kameleon21/Tic-Tac-Toe/README.md

 Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate. photo credit - Susan Q Yin
+Please make sure to update tests as appropriate.